Coaching Staff and Board of Directors

 American

-Swim Coaches Association (ASCA) – Level 5
+Swimming Coaches Association (ASCA) – Level 5

 SSDC Dryland Certification

-Originally from Columbus, Ohio, Coach Justin brings to Beach Cities a long history of competing and coaching at the highest levels of our sport.
+Originally from Columbus, Ohio, Coach Justin brings to Beach Cities Alpha a long history of competing and coaching at the highest levels of our sport.
 Justin joined his first swim team at the age of 4, and competed for his local High School, Club, and Summer League teams all the way through high school.
 He attended and graduated from the University of Kentucky where he was a 4-year varsity letter winner on the men’s Swimming&Diving team as well as an All-SEC Community Service Team member, an All-SEC Academic Award Winner, and an inductee into UK’s Frank G Hamm Society of Character.

 Coach Justin began coaching professionally for his hometown Greater Columbus Swim Team of Ohio (GCSTO), serving first as an Age Group Coach, then a Head Age Group Coach, and finally the Head National Team Coach.
 While with GCSTO, Coach Justin’s athletes achieved numerous Junior National and National qualifying times as well as many team and LSC records, and one of his athletes went on to win a US National Title.